Meet Our Team

 Dr. Jason Franklin is the President of Ktisis Capital Advisors through which he serves as a strategic advisor to a mix of progressive individual donors, families, foundations and philanthropic collaboratives.
 In addition, in June 2015 he was appointed as the W.K.
 Kellogg Community Philanthropy Chair at the Johnson Center for Philanthropy to which he brings a background in grantmaking and donor education, nonprofit strategy and leadership, social entrepreneurship, and community organizing and advocacy.
 As holder of the nation’s first endowed chair focused on community philanthropy, he engages in research, teaching, service, and thought leadership to explore and advance the field, nationally and internationally.
 He serves as board chair of the Proteus Fund; co-founder and co-chair of the Solidaire Donor Network; and on the boards of WiserGiving, Proteus Action League, and the Michigan Civic Education Fund.
 He is also an advisory board member of Amplifier and Our LGBT Fund at the Grand Rapids Community Foundation and a member of the Threshold Foundation and their High Impact Documentary Funding Circle, Democracy Alliance, and WINGS: Worldwide Initiatives for Grantmaker Support.
 Prior to his appointment as the Kellogg Chair, he served as Executive Director of Bolder Giving, an organization that inspired people to give big & take more risks with their philanthropy which was credited by Melinda Gates as an inspiration for the billionaire Giving Pledge.
 He received his PhD in Public Administration from New York University’s Robert F. Wagner Graduate School of Public Service where he also held an appointment for ten years as an award-winning adjunct professor teaching about philanthropy and social change.

 Alex is a web developer, UX designer, and organizer based in Madison, WI.
-He has built sites and web tools for activist organizations including Democracy in Color, VOTE MOB, Student Power Network, #NoRA, and Ready for Warren.
+He has built sites and web tools for organizations including Movement Voter Project, Democracy in Color, VOTE MOB, Student Power Network, #NoRA, and Ready for Warren.
 Before settling happily in Wisconsin, Alex worked as a field organizer for Bernie 2016, a researcher and organizer with Corporate Action Network, a writer at Environment America, and as a cook.
 Alex also serves on the Board of Directors of the World Fellowship Center, an activist retreat and family vacation center in the White Mountains.
 He holds a B.A. in Economics and Environmental Studies from Brandeis University.

 Originally from Ciudad Juarez, in Chihuahua, Mexico, Myrna Orozco immigrated to the United States with her family at the age of 4.
 She has been organizing locally and nationally for over a decade and has joined MVP as Director of State Partnerships.
 Before joining MVP she worked as the Sanctuary Communications and Organizing Associate for Church World Service (CWS), where she helped coordinate the National Sanctuary Movement.
 In this capacity Myrna worked with coalitions across the country and provided training and technical assistance for those engaging in Sanctuary work.
 She also began a leadership development program for people directly impacted and continues to carry on some of that support in her current role at MVP.
 Myrna has also served in various capacities with immigrant rights organizations, serving as the Associate Director for the United We Dream Network (UWD) and as board president for the Immigrant Justice Advocacy Movement (IJAM).
 IJAM is the only immigrant-led, interfaith, community organization that is solely focused on immigration issues in the Kansas City metro area.
 She is a recipient of various awards including the prestigious Ohtli Award presented by the Mexican Embassy as well as the First Annual John Backer Award from Church World Service for outstanding advocacy for immigrants’ and refugees’ rights.
 Myrna currently resides in Houston, TX.